12 of the Best Birdwatching Apps in the USA

 Want to find out more about Birda?

 If you’re considering going birding and want to enjoy the outdoors, download our free Birda app today!
 The unique community is designed to make birding friendly and accessible to all bird lovers, no matter your experience level.
-In your garden or further afield, you can share your sightings, discover the best birdwatching locations, participate in challenges and connect with birders in your area.
+In your garden or further afield, you can share your sightings, identify birds, discover the best birdwatching locations, participate in challenges and connect with birders in your area.

 Connect to nature and like-minded people while you discover and explore the birdlife around you!
 Amplify your birdwatching experience with Birda today.